paulwarren/nzde/dict/P/README.md

  <i>n.</i> a portmanteau, a suitcase (See cf. port sammy)

+## Port Albert cucumber

+ <i>n.</i>

+## Port Cooper butter

+ <i>n.</i>

+## Port Cooper cheese

+ <i>n.</i>

+## Port Craig cocktail

+ <i>n.</i> [Excerpt from Wise: PORT CRAIG Remote locality on the western shoreline of Te Waewae Bay, on the Foveaux Strait coast of Wallace County, South Island...
+Crayfishing.
+Once the port for sawmilling settlement with a large timbermill but the site was abandoned when the venture folded in the financial depression of the 1930s.
+Named after mill hand John Craig, one of two men drowned at the mouth of the nearby Waikoua River.
+Reed's Place Names says: Well known at one time as having the largest timbermill in NZ.
+This was established by the Marlborough Timber Company.
+A recent pamphlet by Bremer gives a good account of the mill in 1927 but does not mention cocktails.]

+## Port Egmont hen

+ <i>n.</i> Antarctic Skua

+## Port Nicholsonite

+ <i>n.</i>

+## Port Nick

+ <i>n.</i> sailors' and settlers' elliptical form of Port Nicholson, the early name for Wellington and its harbour. <i>Port Nick</i> became (1845 at least) Maori <i>Poniki, Poneke.</i>

+## Port Oxford cedar

+ <i>n.</i>

 ## port price

  <i>n.</i> a nominal value per unit weight for a given species of commercial fish, and of which share fishermen are paid an agreed percentage.